 Whether you stop by just one of its countries for a short SCUBA diving trip, or whether you get lost on the banana pancake trail for a year or so, you know you’re in for a good time.
 There are rice paddies, ancient temples, piles of spicy noodles, and some of the friendliest faces in the world waiting for you here.

-Now, I hope I’ve been a source of inspiration in this guide but I also hope you’re ready to forge your own path through this great region.
+Now, I hope I’ve been a source of inspiration in this guide on how to backpack Asia but I also hope you’re ready to forge your own path through this great region.
 Because there are so many offbeat adventures and epic trekking to be done – you don’t need to get lost in the endless supply of cheap beer.

 So off you go, you broke backpacker!
 I hope to see you deep in the Malaysian jungle or ordering your fifth banh mi of the week in Vietnam.
 Whatever you choose to do in Southeast Asia, it’s sure to be an adventure.